adam-coster/adam-coster/libs/cloudheim/README.md

 ## Why use a dedicated server?

-[Valheim](https://www.valheimgame.com/) is a blast to play with friends, but coordinating schedules around the host is a pain.
+[Valheim](https://www.valheimgame.com/) is a blast to play with friends, but coordinating schedules around the host's availability is a pain.

 Dedicated servers solve this problem, since the game keeps running as long as the server software does.
 People can pop in and out whenever they please!

 ## What does Cloudheim do?